-This article shows trends in municipal waste generation and treatment in the European Union (EU) from 1995 to 2016.
+This article shows trends in municipal waste generation and treatment in the European Union (EU) from 1995 to 2021.
 There is a very distinct trend towards less landfilling as countries move steadily towards alternative ways of treating waste.

-Municipal waste generated by country
+Municipal waste generation

 From 2004 on, methodologies were finalised in most countries, so the waste generation time series of 2004 and later is more accurate and stable than that between 1995 and 2003.

-Municipal waste treated in Europe
+Municipal waste treatment

 The 'other treatment' category was calculated as the difference between the sum of the amounts treated and the amounts of waste generated.
 This difference arises in countries that have to estimate waste generation in areas not covered by a municipal waste collection scheme and thus report more waste generated than treated.
 In addition, the 'other treatment' category reflects the effects of import and export, weight losses, double-counting of secondary waste (e.g. landfilling and recycling of residues from incineration), differences due to time lags, temporary storage and, increasingly, the use of pre-treatment, such as mechanical biological treatment (MBT).
 This may even lead to a rise in 'other treatment' for a given year.
-At EU-28 level, these effects contribute only marginally and tend to cancel each other out.
+At EU level, these effects contribute only marginally and tend to cancel each other out.
 However, at country level, the effects can be considerable.

-Furthermore, Directive 31/1999 on landfill stipulated that Member States were obliged to reduce the amount of biodegradable municipal waste going to landfills to 75 % by 16 July 2006, to 50 % by 16 July 2009 and to 35 % by 16 July 2016.
+Furthermore, Directive 31/1999 on landfill stipulated that EU Member States were obliged to reduce the amount of biodegradable municipal waste going to landfills to 75 % by 16 July 2006, to 50 % by 16 July 2009, to 35 % by 16 July 2016 and to 10% until 2035.
 The reduction was calculated on the basis of the total amount of biodegradable municipal waste produced in 1995.
 The Directive has led to countries adopting different strategies to avoid sending the organic fraction of municipal waste to landfill, namely composting (including fermentation), incineration and pre-treatment, such as mechanical-biological treatment (including physical stabilisation).

 Mechanical biological treatment (MBT) and sorting of waste are not covered directly as categories in the reporting of municipal waste treatment.
 These types of pre-treatment require an additional final treatment.
 In practice, the amounts delivered to mechanical biological treatment or sorting should be reported on the basis of the subsequent final treatment steps.
-However, the way these amounts are allocated to the four treatment categories (incineration, landfilling, recycling and composting) varies significantly, and some countries report only on the first (pre-)treatment step.
+However, the way these amounts are allocated to the four treatment categories (incineration, landfilling, recycling and composting) varies significantly and some countries report only on the first (pre-)treatment step.